 - How comfortable and experienced are you with performing this procedure?

-- Do you plan to use a laparoscopic or open approach to surgery?
-Why do you recommend that approach?
+- Do you plan to use a laparoscopic, robotic or open approach to surgery?
+Why?

 - How should I prepare for surgery?

 - What should I expect during my recovery?
 When can I expect to feel like my normal self?

 - What are the main risks and complications of this procedure?

 - Will this surgery change how I eat or use the bathroom?

 - Do I have other options that may treat my problem?

 A note from Cleveland Clinic

 While colectomy is major surgery, it is largely safe and effective.
 Recent medical advances may help you get back to your usual routines faster than you expect.
 If you’re concerned about potentially needing an ostomy, reach out to your provider.
 They can answer any questions or concerns you have about how an ostomy bag may affect your life.
 You may not need one at all.
 But if you do, you should know that having a colostomy bag doesn’t have to stop you from living a full, active and happy life.